magento/knowledge-base/src/troubleshooting/general/payservices-install.md

 ### Solution

-The same API key can be used across instances, but each instance needs to use its own SaaS project.
+The same API key can be used across instances, but each instance needs to use its own SaaS data space.

 When you create a SaaS project, Commerce generates one or more SaaS data spaces depending on your Commerce license: